johno/rework-flex-grid/README.md

 Every project is different.

-You should be able to create a grid on the fly, that's catered to your project.
+You should be able to create a grid on the fly that's catered to your project.
+If you only want 8 columns you can create a grid with exactly 8 columns rather than being stuck with 12.
 This helps to avoid unnecessary bloat in your CSS.
 This grid generator uses [flex](http://caniuse.com/#search=flex) to dramatically reduce CSS declarations in the grid system.

 #### Mobile-first

 Rework Flex Grid creates a grid system that is 100% mobile-first.
-This ensures that mobile browsers aren't forced to parse media queries because they're not applicable.
+This ensures that mobile browsers aren't forced to parse media queries when they're not applicable.
 Less parsing means faster rendering which means faster load-to-content times which means happier users.
 Yay.

 #### Customizable